 As far as possible, the University relies on health questionnaires, rather than medical examination, to obtain necessary information.
-Any medical examination carried out is relevant to the purpose for which it is undertaken and focused on those working in regulated activities.
+Any medical examination carried out is relevant to the purpose for which it is undertaken and is focused on those working in regulated activities or excepted Professions, Offices, Employments and Occupations.